sermon: John 3:16: Does God Really Love the World?

 Love has both rational and emotional qualities to it.
 And service can be rational without the emotional aspect and yet it will still fall within the biblical definition of love.
 Love is the keeping of the commandments.

-Or, another aspect of love, it can be passionately emotional and not be in the least rational.
-That's the eros kind, and that's what human love tends to be.
+Or, another aspect of love—it can be passionately emotional and not be in the least rational.
+That is the eros kind, and that is what human love tends to be.
 Now in this context God's instruction to us is that we serve our enemy as He does, but on our own level, not on the same level He does.
-We can't.
+We cannot.

 Look at this whole thing in its context, maybe ten or fifteen verses before it, and what does He say in those verses?
-He says don't retaliate.
+He says do not retaliate.
 Go the extra mile.
-So when God asks us to love our enemy, He's not asking the impossible of us.
+So when God asks us to love our enemy, He is not asking the impossible of us.
 He is not asking us to affectionately embrace them.
-He's not saying that we should go on though as though nothing has happened.
+He is not saying that we should go on as though nothing has happened.

 He is saying that we should express our love, and at the very least we will do nothing evil in return against them.
 That we will work to control our minds so that there is no hatred of them, which might motivate us to retaliate evil for evil.
 It means not speaking evil against them, or destroying their reputation even further.
 Let them destroy their own reputation.

 It means being kind to them in the same manner that God would be kind to the evil.
 It means pitying them for their blindness.
 It means helping them in their need.
 It means trying to be a peacemaker.
 It means doing good for them.

 Do you know what?
-You can do every one of those things rationally simply because you know it's the right thing to do, and you are not giving them the fullness of your love.
+You can do every one of those things rationally simply because you know it is the right thing to do, and you are not giving them the fullness of your love.
 Who do you reserve that fullness for?
 Do you not reserve it for those who are most intimate to you?
 Do you not reserve it for those who reciprocate your love?